tlswg/tls13-spec/draft-ietf-tls-tls13.md

 signature), prevents downgrade attacks.
 In addition, the use of certain bytes in the random nonces as described in {{server-hello}}
 allows the detection of downgrade to previous TLS versions.
+See {{BBFKZG16}} for more detail on TLS 1.3 and downgrade.

-As soon as the client and the server have exchanged enough information to establish shared keys, the remainder of the handshake is encrypted, thus providing protection against passive attackers.
-Because the server authenticates before the client, the client can ensure that it only reveals its identity to an authenticated server.
+As soon as the client and the server have exchanged enough information to establish shared keys, the remainder of the handshake is encrypted, thus providing protection against passive attackers, even if the computed shared key is not authenticated.
+Because the server authenticates before the client, the client can ensure that if it authenticates to the server, it only reveals its identity to an authenticated server.
 Note that implementations must use the provided record padding mechanism during the handshake to avoid leaking information about the identities due to length.
+The client's proposed PSK identities are not encrypted, nor is the one that the server selects.

+### Key Derivation and HKDF

+Key derivation in TLS 1.3 uses the HKDF function defined in {{RFC5869}} and its two components, HKDF-Extract and HKDF-Expand.
+The full rationale for the HKDF construction can be found in [Kraw10] and the rationale for the way it is used in TLS 1.3 in [KW16].
+Throughout this document, each application of HKDF-Extract is followed by one or more invocations of HKDF-Expand.
+This ordering should always be followed (including in future revisions of this document), in particular, one SHOULD NOT use an output of HKDF-Extract as an input to another application of HKDF-Extract without an HKDF-Expand in between.
+Consecutive applications of HKDF-Expand are allowed as long as these are differentiated via the key and/or the labels.

+Note that HKDF-Expand implements a pseudorandom function (PRF) with both inputs and outputs of variable length.
+In some of the uses of HKDF in this document (e.g., for generating exporters and the resumption_master_secret), it is necessary that the application of HKDF-Expand be collision-resistant, namely, it should be infeasible to find two different inputs to HKDF-Expand that output the same value.
+This requires the underlying hash function to be collision resistant and the output length from HKDF-Expand to be of size at least 256 bits (or as much as needed for the hash function to prevent finding collisions).

+### Client Authentication

+A client that has sent authentication data to a server, either during the handshake or in post-handshake authentication, cannot be sure if the server afterwards considers the client to be authenticated or not.
+If the client needs to determine if the server considers the connection to be unilaterally or mutually authenticated, this has to be provisioned by the application layer.
+See {{CHHSV17}} for details.
+In addition, the analysis of post-handshake authentication from [Kraw16] shows that the client identified by the certificate sent in the post-handshake phase possesses the traffic key.
+This party is therefore the client that participated in the original handshake or one to whom the original client delegated the traffic key (assuming that the traffic key has not been compromised).

+### 0-RTT

-The 0-RTT mode of operation generally provides the same security properties as 1-RTT data, with the two exceptions that the 0-RTT encryption keys do not provide full forward secrecy and that the the server is not able to guarantee full uniqueness of the handshake (non-replayability) without keeping potentially undue amounts of state.
+The 0-RTT mode of operation generally provides the same security properties as 1-RTT data, with the two exceptions that the 0-RTT encryption keys do not provide full forward secrecy and that the server is not able to guarantee full uniqueness of the handshake (non-replayability) without keeping potentially undue amounts of state.
 See {{early-data-indication}} for one mechanism to limit the exposure to replay.

+### Exporter Independence

+The exporter_master_secret and early_exporter_master_secret are
+derived to be independent of the traffic keys and therefore do not represent a threat to the security of traffic encrypted with those keys.
+However, because these secrets can be used to compute any exporter value, they SHOULD be erased as soon as possible.
+If the total set of exporter labels is known, then implementations SHOULD pre-compute the inner Derive-Secret stage of the exporter computation for all those labels, then erase the \[early_]exporter_master_secret, followed by each inner values as soon as it is known that it will not be needed again.

+### Post-Compromise Security

+TLS does not provide security for handshakes which take place after the peer's long-term secret (signature key or external PSK) is compromised.
+It therefore does not provide post-compromise security {{CCG16}}, sometimes also referred to as backwards or future security.
+This is in contrast to KCI resistance, which describes the security guarantees that a party has after its own long-term secret has been compromised.

+### External References

-The reader should refer to the following references for analysis of the TLS handshake {{CHSV16}} {{FGSW16}} {{LXZFH16}}.
+The reader should refer to the following references for analysis of the TLS handshake: {{DFGS15}} {{CHSV16}} {{DFGS16}} {{KW16}} {{Kraw16}} {{FGSW16}}
+{{LXZFH16}} {{FG17}} {{BBK17}}.

 ## Record Layer {#security-record-layer}

-The record layer depends on the handshake producing a strong session key which can be used to derive bidirectional traffic keys and nonces.
+The record layer depends on the handshake producing strong traffic secrets which can be used to derive bidirectional encryption keys and nonces.
 Assuming that is true, and the keys are used for no more data than indicated in {{limits-on-key-usage}} then the record layer should provide the following
 guarantees: